skoolkid/skoolkit/sphinx/source/extending.rst

 While creating a disassembly of a game, you may find that SkoolKit's suite of :ref:`skool macros <skoolMacros>` is inadequate for certain tasks.
-For example, the game might have large tile-based sprites that you want to create images of for the HTML disassembly, and composing long :ref:`udgArray` macros for them would be too tedious.
+For example, the game might have large tile-based sprites that you want to create images of for the HTML disassembly, and composing long ``#UDGARRAY`` macros for them or defining a new sprite-building macro with the ``@replace`` directive (see :ref:`definingMacrosWithReplace`) would be too tedious or impractical.
 Or you might want to insert a timestamp somewhere in the ASM disassembly so that you (or others) can keep track of when your ASM files were written.

 One way to solve these problems is to add custom methods that could be called by a :ref:`call` macro.
 But where to add the methods?
 SkoolKit's core